meteor-useraccounts/core/README.md

-**Warning:** The update process of this new version of the documentation is still in progress and does not fully cover the API for the current release!

-Although it will be very soon, please have a look at the [README_old.md](https://github.com/splendido/accounts-templates-core/blob/master/README_old.md) and the discussion about new features, issue [#34](https://github.com/splendido/accounts-templates-core/issues/34) to get directions about the new API.
-In the meanwhile, you can also check the repository for [test-accounts-templates-bootstrap](https://github.com/splendido/test-accounts-templates-bootstrap) which is up to date.

-**I'm sorry for this inconvinience, I hope to get some spare time to realign everything (it should happen very soon though...)!**

 accounts-templates-core
 =======================

 [![Build Status](https://travis-ci.org/splendido/accounts-templates-core.svg?branch=master)](https://travis-ci.org/splendido/accounts-templates-core)

 accounts-templates-core is part of a suite of packages for the [Meteor.js](https://www.meteor.com/) platform.
-It provides higly customizable user accounts UI templates for many different frontend frameworks.
-At the moment it includes forms for sign in, sign up, forgot password, reset password, change password, enroll account, and link or remove of many 3rd party services.
+It provides highly customizable user accounts UI templates for many different front-end frameworks.
+At the moment it includes forms for sign in, sign up, forgot password, reset password, change password, enrol account, and link or remove of many 3rd party services.

 The package `accounts-templates-core` contains all the core logic and templates' helpers and events used by dependant packages providing styled versions of the accounts UI.